Cyclone (rifle)

-Cyclone is the name given to three bolt action rifles created by British company Steel Core Designs: the LSR, which fires 7.62x51mm NATO, the MSR, which fires .338 Lapua Magnum (8.6x70mm) and the HSR, which fires .50 BMG (12.7x99mm).
+The Cyclone is a series of three bolt action rifles created by British company Steel Core Designs: the LSR, which fires 7.62x51mm NATO, the MSR, which fires .338 Lapua Magnum (8.6x70mm) and the HSR, which fires .50 BMG (12.7x99mm).

 Cyclone rifles are primarily designed for military use, and have seen limited usage by military and law enforcement units since 2017 in marksman roles.
+They are also sold on the civilian market.

 Design

-Cyclone rifles come pre-fitted with certain attachments and match grade parts to help maximise accuracy and general performance.
-Some of these include, but are not limited to:
+The Cyclone come pre-fitted with certain attachments and match grade parts to help maximise accuracy and general performance.